THE FUR INDUSTRY FAILS EVERY TEST OF MORALITY ~ NOTHING JUSTIFIES EXPOSING ANIMALS TO PROLONGED SUFFERING FOR ITEMS NOBODY NEEDS IN THE 21st CENTURY.

-THE MAIN FUR BEARING ANIMALS IN THEIR NATURAL HABITATS
+THE MAIN FUR BEARING ANIMALS

 Minks are semi-aquatic and need water in the form of streams or lakes.
 A mink’s natural living environment is always near water or on wooded banks.
 Generally they are solitary and inquisitive animals except when they pair off during the mating season.

 In their natural habitat, a fox’s territory can extend to several hectares, depending on the availability of food.
 They are solitary until the mating season when they form family units.
 A pair of foxes will parent their offspring in a den dug by the pair, which they use as safe base camps.